dnth/mafat-fastdup-blogpost/README.md

 Data insights from [MAFAT Satellite Vision Challenge](https://codalab.lisn.upsaclay.fr/competitions/9603).

-## Folder Structure
+## 📂 Folder Structure

 + `dataset/` - Stores the image dataset downloaded from the MAFAT official webpage.
+[Sign up](https://codalab.lisn.upsaclay.fr/competitions/9603) and downloaded the data into this folder.

 + `fastdup_report/` - Stores the reports from fastdup.